Certificate of Authorization

 Note: Holding a C of A alone does not entitle professional engineers to call themselves “consulting engineers” or advertise their services as consulting engineers.
 Firms also require permission from PEO to use the title “consulting engineers” in their corporate names.

 Do I need a Certificate of Authorization?

-Are you offering services to the public or engaging in the business of providing services to the public services within the practice of professional engineering?
+Are you offering services to the public or engaging in the business of providing services to the public within the practice of professional engineering?

 The Professional Engineers Act states: “no person shall offer to the public or engage in the business of providing to the public services that are within the practice of professional engineering except under and in accordance with a certificate of authorization.”
 In the act, “person” means an individual or an entity through which services are provided.

 Is the service professional engineering?

 According to the Professional Engineers Act, the “practice of professional engineering” means “any act of planning, designing, composing, evaluating, advising, reporting, directing or supervising that requires the application of engineering principles and concerns the safeguarding of life, health, property, economic interests, the public welfare or the environment, or the managing of any such act.”